-The Code of Conduct of Técnicas Reunidas (Ethical Code) is expected to be approved by the Board of Directors in 2012, although discussions concerning the details of its approval and subsequent distribution had begun on the close of the financial year 2011 in order to ensure the greatest possible degree of circulation and implementation.
+The Code of Conduct of Técnicas Reunidas ("Ethical Code") is expected to be approved by the Board of Directors in 2013, having continued during the 2012 discussions concerning the details of its approval and subsequent distribution in order to the greatest possible degree of circulation and implementation.

-The principles and values on which this Ethical Code will be based, and which are to guide the conduct of Técnicas Reunidas in relation to the interest groups it comes into contact with in the course of its activity include integrity, professionalism and respect for the law, human rights and civic values, quality and innovation and orientation to the customer, professional development, nondiscrimination and equality of opportunity and respect for the environment.
+The principles and values on which this Ethical Code will be based, and which are to guide the conduct of Técnicas Reunidas in relation to the interest groups it comes into contact with in the course of its activity include integrity, professionalism and respect for the law, human rights and civic values, quality and innovation and orientation to the customer, professional development, non-discrimination and equality of opportunity and respect for the environment.